 If the TXVECTOR parameters HE_LTF_TYPE and GI_TYPE of the HE PPDU carrying the Trigger frame are either 4xHE-LTF and 3u2s_GI, respectively, or 2xHE-LTF and 1u6s_GI, respectively, then the GI And HE-LTF Type subfield is set to 2.
 Otherwise, the GI And HE-LTF Type subfield is set to 1.

-The other remaining subfields are set to any valid value
+Each of the other remaining subfields are set to a value such that the combination together would cause the solicited non-AP STA to construct a valid HE TB PPDU.

 NOTE—A non-AP STA obtains the information required to prepare an HE TB PPDU explicitly and implicitly.
 Explicit information is obtained in the Common Info field of a Trigger frame, or in the UL Data Symbols and AP Tx Power subfields of the TRS Control subfield contained in the soliciting PPDU.
 Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 26.5.2.3 (Non-AP STA behavior for UL MU operation).

+An AP shall not set any subfields of the Common Info field of a Trigger frame to a value that is not supported by all the recipient non-AP STAs of the Trigger frame and the AP.
 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient non-AP STA of the User Info field and the AP.
+An AP shall set the values of the subfields of the Common Info field and User Info field of a Trigger frame such that the combination together would cause the solicited non-AP STA to construct a valid HE TB PPDU.
 An AP shall not set any subfields of a TRS Control subfield to a value that is not supported by the recipient non-AP STA of the TRS Control subfield and the AP.
+An AP shall set the values of the subfields of a TRS Control subfield such that the combination together would cause the solicited non-AP STA to construct a valid HE TB PPDU.
 If an RU is allocated to only one non-AP STA the Starting Spatial Stream subfield for that non-AP STA shall be set to 0.

+NOTE—27.3.4 and 27.3.6.10 specify the requirements on each of the other remaining subfields, such that the solicited non-AP STAs each construct a valid HE TB PPDU in response to the Trigger frame.